The inside track on Outsider Art — the artists to know

-American Folk Art and Outsider Art specialist Cara Zimmerman profiles the artists every aspiring collector should know about — with works from our Courageous Spirits: Outsider and Vernacular Art sale on 20 January at Christie’s New York
+Head of Outsider Art Cara Zimmerman profiles the artists every aspiring collector should know about — with selected works from the Outsider Art sale on 3 February 2022 at Christie’s in New York

-In recent years the popularity of Outsider Art has increased with both collectors and exhibitors, and it has featured in auctions and international exhibitions.
+In recent years the popularity of Outsider Art has increased among both collectors and curators, with countless examples appearing at auction and in international exhibitions.
 Given its raw, democratic origins, Outsider Art has a universal appeal.
 Not only does the work transcend genres, it also serves as a powerful mirror of the artist’s state of mind and of the time in which he or she lived.
 ‘It is impossible to get Outsider Art that is removed emotionally and personally from its maker,’ says specialist Cara Zimmerman.

 Born into slavery in 1854, self-taught artist Bill Traylor (1854-1949) only began to make work in 1939, around the age of 75.
 Having spent his entire working life on an Alabama plantation, in 1928 he moved to the state capital of Montgomery, where he would begin to draw for the first time.
 When he reflected on the move in later life, Traylor — who estimated he had ‘raised 20-odd children’ in his lifetime — reasoned: ‘My white folks had died and my children had scattered.’

 Daily life on Monroe Avenue, and his memories of the plantation, inspired Traylor’s art.
-Working in pencil, on cardboard or other scraps of material, his subjects included people he saw on the street, animals and livestock, and found objects.
-In the spring or summer of 1939, Traylor met artist Charles Shannon, who began to provide him with materials, and to preserve his older drawings.
+He worked in pencil, on cardboard or other scraps of material, and his subjects included people he saw on the street, animals and found objects.
+In the spring or summer of 1939, Traylor met the artist Charles Shannon, who began to provide him with materials and to preserve his older drawings.
 In 1940 his first exhibition opened, entitled Bill Traylor: People’s Artist.

 What sets Thornton Dial and Ronald Lockett apart from other Outsider artists — besides the fact that they were cousins — is that they worked in a particular landscape of the African-American South.
-Living in nearby homes in Bessemer, Alabama, their work deals, in different ways, with poverty, racism and environmental degradation.
+Living close together in Bessemer, Alabama, they both produced work that deals, in different ways, with poverty, racism and environmental degradation.

 Much younger than his cousin, Ronald Lockett was born in 1965 and grew up observing the art being made around him.
-When he began creating his own work it manifested itself in dark, complex assemblages that utilised materials including rusted metals and nails to explore dark moments in human history — the Holocaust, the rise of the Ku Klux Klan and the plight of the Native American.
+When he began creating his own work, it manifested itself in dark, complex assemblages that used materials including rusted metals and nails to explore dark moments in human history — the Holocaust, the rise of the Ku Klux Klan and the plight of Native Americans.